 Native plants that are indigenous to the region and important for biodiversity might be present on this property.
-This could $include\ trees, shrubs, herbs, grasses\ or\ aquatic\ plants.\ There\ are\ a\ range\ of\ regulations\ that\ may\ apply\ including\ need\ to\ plants\ and\ plants\ apply\ including\ need\ to\ plants\ apply\ including\ need\ need\$ obtain a planning permit under Clause 52.17 of the local planning scheme.
-For more information see Native Vegetation (Clause 52.17) with local variations in Native Vegetation (Clause 52.17) Schedule remment of Victoria t is provided for information purposes only.
-No claim is made as to the accuracy or authenticity of the content.
-The Victorian Government does not accept any liability to Disclaimer: This content is provided for information purposed one, any person for the information provided.
+This could include trees, shrubs, herbs, grasses or aquatic plants.
+There are a range of regulations that may apply including need to obtain a planning permit under Clause 52.17 of the local planning scheme.
+For more information see Native Vegetation (Clause 52.17) with local variations in Native Vegetation (Clause 52.17) Schedule

-To help identify native vegetation on his property and the application of Clause 52.17 please visit the Native Vegetation Information Management system https://nvim.delwp.vic.gov.au/ and Native vegetation (environment.vic.gov.au/ or please contact your relevant council.
+To help identify native vegetation on his property and the application of Clause 52.17 please visit the Native Vegetation Information Management system https://nvim.delwp.vic.gov.au/and Native vegetation (environment.vic.gov.au) or please contact your relevant council.